xrrocha/word-scrambler/README.md

 ### Kotlin is Familiar

-Yes, seasoned Java developers have little difficulty parsing the above Kotlin code even if a few constructs don't have obvious Java counterparts.
+Seasoned Java developers should have little difficulty parsing the above Kotlin code even if a few constructs don't have obvious Java counterparts.

-This is by design: Kotlin was designed to depart as little as possible from established Java syntax.
+This is by design: Kotlin was conceived to depart as little as possible from established Java syntax.
 This is also true of API's: JVM Kotlin builds upon familiar Java API's while  retaining compatibility and enriching them in intuitive ways.